rrevenantt/antlr4rust/README.md

 `parser.build_parse_trees = false`.

 ### Differences with Java
-Although Rust runtime API is made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.
+Although Rust runtime API has been made as close as possible to Java, there are quite some differences because Rust is not an OOP language and is much more explicit.

  - All rule context variables (rule argument or rule return) should implement `Default + Clone`.
  - If you are using labeled alternatives, struct generated for rule is a enum with variant for each alternative
- - Parser needs to have ownership for listeners, but it is possible te get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
+ - Parser needs to have ownership for listeners, but it is possible to get listener back via `ListenerId` otherwise `ParseTreeWalker` should be used.
- - In embedded actions to access parser you should use `recog` variable instead of `self`.
+ - In embedded actions to access parser you should use `recog` variable instead of `self`/`this`.
  This is because predicate have to be inserted into two syntactically different places in generated parser
+ - In actions you have to escape `'` in rust lifetimes with `\ ` because ANTLR considers them as strings: `Struct<\'lifetime>`
  - For custom tokens you should use `@tokenfactory` custom action, instead of usual `TokenLabelType` parser option